zhenzixia/kubernetes/docs/admin/kubelet.md

       --image-gc-high-threshold=90: The percent of disk usage after which image garbage collection is always run.
 Default: 90%
       --image-gc-low-threshold=80: The percent of disk usage before which image garbage collection is never run.
 Lowest disk usage to garbage collect to.
 Default: 80%
-      --kube-api-burst=10: Burst to use while talking with kubernetes apiserver --kube-api-content-type="": ContentType of requests sent to apiserver.
-Passing application/vnd.kubernetes.protobuf is an experimental feature now.
-      --kube-api-qps=5: QPS to use while talking with kubernetes apiserver --kube-reserved=: A set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G) pairs that describe resources reserved for kubernetes system components.
+      --kube-api-burst=10: Burst to use while talking with kubernetes apiserver --kube-api-qps=5: QPS to use while talking with kubernetes apiserver --kube-reserved=: A set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G) pairs that describe resources reserved for kubernetes system components.
 Currently only cpu and memory are supported.
 See http://releases.k8s.io/HEAD/docs/user-guide/compute-resources.md for more detail. [default=none]
       --kubeconfig="/var/lib/kubelet/kubeconfig": Path to a kubeconfig file, specifying how to authenticate to API server (the master location is set by the api-servers flag).